GregDritschler/knative-routing-tutorial/README.md

 Then it pulls the container from the registry to run it.

 You must edit the helloworld1.yaml file to point to your own container registry namespace by replacing instances of <NAMESPACE> with the container registry namespace you created in the Knative lab.

-Apply the service.yaml file to your cluster.
+After you do that, apply the helloworld1.yaml file to your cluster.

 ```
 kubectl apply -f helloworld1.yaml